SunDocker/DataBaseSystem/建模与设计/数据建模思想与方法/README.md

 -   how to interpret the null value

-## Graphic Expression of E-R Model
+## Graphic Expressions of E-R Model

 ### 1 Chen Method